James 4:6

 What Does This Mean?

-This verse tells us that God gives more grace to those who are humble and resists the proud.
-James, an apostle of Jesus Christ, is speaking here.
-The key message is that humility leads to receiving God's grace.
+This verse from James says that God gives more grace to those who are humble, and He resists the proud.
+It tells us that humility leads to receiving more of God's grace.

 Explained for Children